Cambridge University IoA PhD Scholarship

 • Travel and accommodation expenses related to the internship.

-The Scholarship is offered to an outstanding and highly-meriting candidate from all nationalities who must have an excellent academic background.
+The Scholarship is offered to an outstanding and highly-meriting candidate of any nationality who must have an excellent academic background.

-Candidates must also fulfil the admissions requirements of the Institute and show exceptional ability and promise.
+Candidates must also fulfill the admissions requirements of the Institute and show exceptional ability and promise.

 If you wish to apply, please send a copy of your curriculum vitae with a photograph and acceptance letter from the University to: firstname.lastname@example.org (Reference ASTRONOMY).

 If shortlisted, you may be invited to an interview with the Foundation.
 One candidate will then be awarded the Scholarship

 Deadline for the submission of candidacy: 28th February 2025.